 UK Based Virtual Assistants

-Your Virtual PA only charges you her/his hourly rate (plus any agreed expenses) for the work completed for you in that time.
+Your Virtual PA only charges you her/his hourly rate (plus any agreed expenses) for the work completed for you in that time and can provide a time-tracked activity sheet for each month.
 You only pay for your PA when you need her/him and yet there is continuity that is not found when hiring a temp.
 You do not pay for any holidays, breaks or personal correspondence.
 You will be invoiced (usually monthly) and make one simple payment by bank transfer.
 You may prefer to pay a monthly retainer for a set number of hours which gives your work priority.

 Christian Knott’s comprehensive discussion on the comparative costs and attitudes of an employee and contractor provides very useful advice.

-Please contact me to request a copy of my brochure which gives my hourly rates for charity executives or church ministers, consultants to charities or businesses, sole traders, and commercial companies (please state which you are) and explains how I can help you to emerge from your in-box and concentrate on running your organisation.
+Please email me to request a copy of my brochure which gives my hourly rates for charity executives or church ministers, consultants to charities or businesses, sole traders, and commercial companies (please state which you are) and explains how I can help you to emerge from your in-box and concentrate on running your organisation.
+We can then arrange a phone discussion (no charge and no obligation).

 Sources of information

-1 UK Virtual Assistant National Survey v10 (2019) available for sale via the link on this page (see right sidebar) or for more information please visit www.societyofvirtualassistants.co.uk
+1 UK Virtual Assistant National Survey v11 (2020) available for sale via the link on this page (see right sidebar) or for more information please visit www.societyofvirtualassistants.co.uk

 3 BBC report on study by employment law firm Peninsula, concluding that 233 million hours are lost each month by employees “wasting time” on social networking sites in working hours.
 Based on a survey of 3,500 UK companies.
 11 September 2007.
 See also article Employees really do waste time at work by Cheryl Conner on Forbes.com commenting on a Salary.com survey in 2012 which showed that 64 per cent of employees visited non-work related websites every day and, of that group, 21 per cent wasted 5 hours every week in this way.